Tension-free Vaginal Sling

-Stress incontinence in women involves frequent involuntary passing of urine during certain activities that put strain or pressure on your bladder, such as coughing or laughing.
-The tension-free vaginal tape (TVT) procedure is primarily intended to provide sufficient support for a sagging urethra.
+Stress incontinence in women involves frequent involuntary passing of urine during certain activities that put strain or pressure on the bladder, such as coughing or laughing.
+The Tension-Free Vaginal Tape (TVT) procedure is primarily intended to provide sufficient support for a sagging urethra.
 As a result, during vigorous movements such as coughing, the urethra remains closed and does not cause accidental release of urine.

 Tension-Free Vaginal Tape (TVT) placement refers to a vaginal procedure that is used to rectify stress urinary incontinence and a disorder known as intrinsic sphincter defect.
 In this procedure, a permanent mesh-like material is placed underneath the mid part of the urethra through small vaginal incisions and anchored to the lateral part of the thigh.

 The mesh-like material acts as a permanent sling underneath the urethra, thus avoiding incontinence when doing strenuous activities or coughing.